How Do You Run a Scavenger Hunt for Team Building That's Actually Fun for Adults?

 Office Photo Hunt

 Teams get a list of 15 photo challenges: 'a team selfie in front of the oldest thing in the office,' 'someone using office supplies as a hat,' 'recreate a famous album cover.'
-Each photo is worth 1 point, creative bonus points awarded by judges.
-Takes 30 minutes, uses every corner of the office, and produces hilarious content for the team channel.
+Each photo scores 1 point, creative bonus points from judges.
+Takes 30 minutes, uses every corner of the office, and produces hilariously good content for the team channel.

 Neighborhood Treasure Hunt

-Teams explore a 4-block radius around the office with clue cards that lead to specific landmarks, shops, or public spots.
-Each location has a challenge: take a photo, answer a question about the spot, or interact with something.
+Teams explore a 4-block radius with clue cards leading to specific landmarks, shops, or public spots.
+Each location has a challenge: take a photo, answer a question, or interact with something.
 Gets people outside, exploring their work neighborhood, and working as a unit under time pressure.

 Virtual Scavenger Hunt

-Remote teams race to find items in their homes, solve internet-based puzzles, and complete creative challenges on camera.
+Remote teams race to find items at home, solve internet-based puzzles, and complete creative challenges on camera.
 'Show us something blue,' 'find something older than you,' 'take a screenshot of a specific webpage.'
 Works for fully remote teams and creates the same energy as in-person hunts when the time pressure is tight (20-second windows per item).

 The Hunt Triangle